 Exercise tips for women over 50

-For women over 50, regular physical activity may help tame some of the symptoms of the menopause -- hot flushes, joint pain, anxiety, depression, and sleep problems.
-Exercise also reduces heart disease risk, osteoporosis and diabetes risk, helps control weight -- and even helps tummy fat disappear.
+Physical activity for women in their 50s may help with symptoms of the menopause -- hot flushes, joint pain, anxiety, depression, and sleep problems.
+Exercise also reduces heart disease risk, osteoporosis and diabetes risk, helps control weight and excess fat.

 Basic exercise tips

-A complete fitness programme must include aerobic exercise, muscle strength conditioning, and stretching for flexibility, Bryant advises.
+A complete fitness programme must include aerobic exercise, muscle strength conditioning, and stretching for flexibility.

 - Strength training: Lifting hand weights improves your strength and posture, reduces the risk of lower back injury, and also helps you tone.
 Start with a hand weight that you can comfortably handle for 8 repetitions.
 Gradually add more until you can complete 12 reps.